 A home can be made more climate-friendly by reducing the greenhouse gas (GHG) emissions it produces.
 There are a variety of ways to do this, including switching from fossil fuels to low-carbon hydroelectricity and/or by improving the overall efficiency of your home.
 Home energy improvements such as upgrading to a heat pump and improving the insulation, windows, and air sealing in your home, can keep energy bills low and help to make your home climate-friendly.

 Canada is among the top 10 global emitters as a country and one of the largest per capita emitters of GHGs.
 While the energy consumption and greenhouse gases emitted from your home make up a tiny percentage of global greenhouse gas emissions, at a regional level, the collective GHG emissions from homes is significant.
 More importantly, the amount of GHG emissions you produce in your home is completely within your control to reduce.
 Individual and collective actions at home are part of the solution.
 The Bring it Home program encourages program participants to think about what other actions they individually and collectively can take to support global efforts to tackle climate change.

-The Capital Regional District is looking to engage homeowners in the community who are interested in being agents of change by completing home energy upgrades AND taking steps to motivate other homeowners to do the same.
+The Capital Regional District and City of Vancouver are looking to engage homeowners in the community who are interested in being agents of change by completing home energy upgrades AND taking steps to motivate other homeowners to do the same.

 The goals of this pilot program are to: